}

 Category Entry Points (CEPs) play a critical role in B2B marketing by linking your brand to the mental cues that decision-makers recall during buying situations.
 Understanding and leveraging CEPs allows brands to stay top-of-mind, making it easier to be considered when buyers are ready to make a purchase.
 In B2B, CEPs provide a structured way to connect your brand to the buying situations that are most relevant to decision-makers, which is crucial for long-term growth and customer acquisition.

-What Are Category Entry Points (CEPs) in B2B?
+What are Category Entry Points (CEPs) in B2B?

 CEPs are the internal or external cues that trigger memory retrieval when a buyer enters a decision-making process.
 These cues guide which brands are initially recalled and considered.
 In B2B, decision-makers often rely on past experiences and brand associations stored in their memory to shortlist vendors or solutions.
 For example, a B2B buyer might think of a brand when they need a solution for "scaling a project quickly" or "ensuring security compliance."
 These are CEPs that relate to specific business needs, and a brand that is associated with these will likely be recalled when a solution is needed.

-The Importance of Category Entry Points in B2B Marketing
+Importance of Category Entry Points in B2B Marketing

 In B2B markets, brands must focus on building mental availability, which is the ease with which a brand is recalled in relevant buying situations.
 CEPs help build this mental availability by establishing connections between a brand and the key buying situations decision-makers face.
 Over time, these connections create a network of associations that make your brand more likely to be remembered and chosen.